-Over the years information relating to the present day Royal Borough of Greenwich, the former Metropolitan Boroughs of Greenwich and Woolwich and their predecessors, have been deposited into the Archives.
+Over the years, information relating to the present day Royal Borough of Greenwich, the former Metropolitan Boroughs of Greenwich and Woolwich and their predecessors, have been deposited into our archives.

 Areas covered are Abbey Wood, Blackheath, Charlton, Deptford (part), Eltham, Greenwich, Kidbrook, Mottingham (part), New Eltham, North Woolwich (until 1st April 1965), Plumstead, Shooters Hill, Thamesmead and Woolwich.
 The Search Room at the Greenwich Heritage Centre is a space dedicated to the study of the archives and library collections.
 Located off the Temporary Gallery, the Search Room is manned by two members of staff and open to the general public Wednesday-Saturday, 9am-5pm.

 Please note that due to the weight and logistics of transporting some of our collection, an appointment maybe necessary.
 Please contact us in advance if you have any queries.

 To introduce you to our collection and to ensure its ongoing protection, new visitors to the Search Room will go through a brief Search Room Use Induction and be shown our Search Room Guidelines.

 Most of the older Parish Registers for Greenwich have been deposited with the London Metropolitan Archives.
 Some of the more recent registers may still be at the church, however we do have some Parish Registers.
 Information in Parish Registers will vary, but generally Registers will give you information about the marriages, baptisms and deaths within the parish.
 We also have some Parish magazines in our collection.